 People are passionate about this country - almost as passionate as the Spaniards themselves.
 And no wonder: life in Madrid and Barcelona and Seville and all the rest, is not something to slog through - it's something to celebrate.
-Spain is a land of festivals, food and fun.
-Cosmopolitan Madrid evokes sultry nightlife and the world class collections of the Prado, while Barcelona is inspired by its incredible heritage of Roman relics, medieval districts and its lovely, modern-day waterfront.
+Spain is a land of festivals, food, and fun.
+Cosmopolitan Madrid evokes sultry nightlife and the world-class collections of the Prado, while Barcelona is inspired by its incredible heritage of Roman relics, medieval district, and its lovely, modern-day waterfront.
 Seville is another city of contrasts - founded by Romans, later ruled by Arabs - and in the 1500's, it once again transformed itself into a vital port that launched Spanish explorers.

 Travel Tips for Europe

 Before you buy your airfare, be sure to check out a few tips for your European trip below.

 Getting around: Most major car rental agencies have offices throughout Europe - and don't forget to try the trains!
 Eurail has an excellent system, and you can save money by buying passes good for multiple countries.
 If you are visiting countries that are too far apart from one another to drive or take the train, fear not, Europe is one of the best places where you can enjoy cheap, quick and convenient flights from multiple low cost carriers.
 Compare multiple airlines, online travel agencies and other travel sites easily with FareCompare!